nanotube/supybot-bitcoin-marketmonitor/README.md

         cd gribble-code
         python setup.py install

-6. Create a directory to be the bot’s home and `cd` to it.
+6. Create a directory to be the bot's home and `cd` to it.
 7. Run `supybot-wizard` to create the bot's directory structure and initial configuration.
-  * Have the bot auto-join #bitcoin-otc, #bitcoin-otc-auth, and #bitcoin-otc-ticker
+  * Some plugins expect the bot to be present in #bitcoin-otc, #bitcoin-otc-auth, and #bitcoin-otc-ticker

-8. Symlink or copy supybot-bitcoin-marketmaker's directories over to the bot's new plugins directory.
+8. Symlink or copy desired supybot-bitcoin-marketmonitor's directories over to the bot's new plugins directory.

 9. Launch the bot: